-The petition of the parents, carers, staff and governors of Triangle, maintained nursery school in Lambeth.
+The petition of the parents, carers and staff of Freshfield Nursery School in Heaton Mersey, Stockport.

-The petitioners therefore request that the House of Commons to urge the Government to take action to ensure nursery schools are financially sustainable for the future.
+The petitions therefore request the House of Commons to urge the Government to take action to ensure maintained nursery schools are financially sustainable for the future.

 Observations from the Parliamentary Under-Secretary of State for Education (Nadhim Zahawi):

 Maintained nursery schools make a valuable and high quality contribution to supporting some of our most disadvantaged children.
 Many of them have specialist skills and knowledge in supporting children with special educational needs and disabilities, and many of them share this expertise with other early years providers.